 In addition to grants and commissions we run a Human Remains Call-off Contract, currently (2013-16) held by AOC Archaeology

 .
 We also run the Radiocarbon Dating Contract, currently (2013-15) held by the Scottish Universities Environmental Research Centre (SUERC)

 .
 Through the programme we seek to ensure that all projects in receipt of funding from Historic Scotland and its predecessors are fully completed.
 This involves the provision of grants for publication costs where appropriate, as well as ensuring that project archives are appropriately deposited (with the support of colleagues in the Historic Scotland Collections Team).

 The team is currently looking at the legacy of projects funded by Historic Scotland and its predecessors.
 We hope to ensure these are brought to full completion, which will result in maximum public benefit from these archaeological activities.
 You can find out more about that on our Archaeological Legacy projects page

-We also work closely with colleagues in the HS Communications to maximise public knowledge about, and interest in, projects nearing completion or at publication stage.
+We also work closely with colleagues in the Histoic Scotland Communications department to maximise public knowledge about, and interest in, projects nearing completion or at publication stage.

 To find out more about the work of the Archaeology Strategy Team please email email@example.com